gsoft-inc/wl-web-configs/README.md

 ## Usage

-This repo is managed as a monorepo that is composed of many npm packages, where each package has its own README and documentation describing usage.
+This repo is managed as a monorepo that is composed of many npm packages, where each package has its own README describing usage.

 ### Packages